 How long do missed payment rates stay on my credit report?

-Missing a payment for something that we owe can be a little nerve-wracking, especially when you become aware that missed payments for things like credit cards stay on your credit file for a time.
+Missing a payment for something that we owe can be a little nerve-wracking, especially when you become aware that missed payments for things like credit cards stay on your credit file for a while.
+But how long does a missed payment stay on your credit report for?
+And can they ever be removed?

-In this guide, we’ll dive into the ins and outs of missed payments and investigate how they can negatively impact your credit score.
+In this guide, we’ll dive into the impact of a missed payment on your credit report.
 We’ll also offer some top tips for making timely repayments, to help ensure you don’t fall into financial trouble.
-So, if you’re wondering about missed payments and how to minimise them, let’s dive into it.

 The impact of missed payments on your credit score

 Your credit score is reflective of your creditworthiness, or in other words, how reliable you are with credit.
-And, late or missed payments (on things such as loans) can harm your credit score.
+This means that late or missed payments on things such as credit cards, and short-term and payday loans, can harm your credit score.

-While you should strive to make prompt, timely repayments, sometimes things go wrong.
-For instance, if an emergency crops up (such as urgent, unavoidable car repairs) you might struggle to meet a deadline.
+While you should strive to make prompt, timely repayments, sometimes things don’t go to plan.
+For instance, if an emergency crops up, such as urgent, unavoidable car repairs, you might struggle to meet a repayment.

-A failure to pay on time can damage your score, making it harder for you to get approved for credit in the future.
+Failure to pay on time can damage your credit score, making it harder for you to get approved for credit in the future.
 This is because a weak score signals to lenders that you may be struggling to effectively manage your finances.

 While a late payment of any kind will have an impact, the effects do differ in severity.
 For instance, a 30-day late repayment may have less of an impact than a 90-day one (assuming the debt is equal).

-It’s also important to mention that your credit score is based on multiple different factors.
+It’s also important to mention that your credit score is based on multiple factors.
 So, if you have an otherwise exceptional credit history, a single late payment might not be a deal breaker.
-However, it depends on the credit you’re applying for as well as the lending criteria.
+However, it depends on the credit you’re applying for, as well as the lending criteria.

-Exactly how long do late payments stay on your credit report?
+How long do late payments affect your credit score?

-For instance, lenders usually focus on your most recent credit history first, meaning if you make an application three years after a previous missed payment, it may not ruin your chances of being accepted.
+Missed payments can remain on your credit report for six years.
+However, they will have less of an impact as time goes on.
+Lenders usually focus on your most recent credit history first, meaning that if you make an application three years after a previous missed payment, it may not ruin your chances of being accepted.

-Missed payments have the biggest impact when they are initially reported.
-So, if you keep up with your future scheduled payments, your credit score should bounce back.
+Missed payments have the most impact when they are initially reported.
+So, late payments on your credit report can have a significant impact, but if you keep up with your future scheduled payments, your score should bounce back.

-Removing a late payment from your credit report
+How long does a late payment stay on your credit report?

-Once it’s reported, you cannot remove a late payment.
-This is unless the late payment has been recorded inaccurately.
+Unfortunately, once it’s reported, you cannot remove a late payment.
+It will stay on your report for up to six years, unless the late payment has been recorded inaccurately.
 So, it’s important to regularly check your credit report to spot any errors which may be damaging your score.

-If you’re wondering how a credit check work, you can get a free check from one of the three main credit reference agencies:
+If you’re wondering how a credit check works, you can get a free check from one of the three main credit reference agencies:

 • Experian